 Insulin resistance syndrome is an all-too-common medical condition whereby insulin fails to metabolize glucose effectively.
 This, in turn, leads to higher blood sugar, which signals the body to produce more insulin.
 When this happens, glucose cannot be effectively metabolized and turns to fat instead.

-A newer definition of insulin resistance syndrome includes excess protein in the urine.
+Another signal of insulin resistance syndrome is excess protein in the urine.
 Doctors call this microalbuminuria, which is a known marker for early microscopic renal (kidney) damage and a serious predictor of diabetic renal disease.
-And to make matters worse, insulin resistance doesn't stop with heart disease ... it also contributes to Alzheimer's disease.
+The problem with insulin resistance is that it doesn't just contribute to heart disease; it can also trigger Alzheimer's disease.

 How to Avoid Insulin Resistance Symptoms

-Follow my PAMM diet and avoid carbohydrates, particularly processed carbohydrates or carbohydrates, that can cause your blood sugar to soar.
+Follow my Pan-Asian Modified Mediterranean (PAMM) diet and avoid carbohydrates, particularly processed carbohydrates that can cause your blood sugar to soar.
 Some of the worst offenders include the following:

 - Beer (maltose)